-Sir Nicholas Grimshaw at the Royal Academy, London
+Sir Nicholas Grimshaw exhibition at the Royal Academy in London

 Royal Academy of Arts